 The Zowe z/OS binaries are packaged as a PAX file which is a full product install.
 Transfer this to a USS directory and expand its contents.
-The command zwe install will extract a number of PDS members contain load modules, JCL scripts, and PARMLIB entries.
+Using the zwe command zwe install will extract a number of PDS members contain load modules, JCL scripts, and PARMLIB entries.